OneDeadKey/arsenik/README.md

 ### 1. Angle mod

-On an ISO keyboard, it permuts the extra down left key to ease the angle on your left wrist when typing.
+On an ISO keyboard, it permutes the extra down-left key to ease the angle on your left wrist when typing.

 ![Angle mod](./img/angle_mod.svg)